Crent99/crent-regex-simplified/crent_regex.md

 ## Summary

-This snippet of code below is referenced as a "Regualar Expression" or simplified as a 'Regex':
+This snippet of code below is referenced as a "Regular Expression" or simplified as a 'Regex':

 ```md
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]_)_\/?$/
 ```

+It may look extremely confusing... especially to people that have never heard of a "Regular Expression" but we are going to go over every last symbol, letter and number in that snippet and hopefully afterwards you will be a master.
+Lets do this together!

+Lets summarize before we go in-depth, what does the regex snippet above explain?!

+- It simply makes sure that its a valid URL

 ## Table of Contents